 Project management concepts are ubiquitous in modern planning, including in resource capacity planning systems.
-This extended blog explores the critical path and the critical chain concepts and their roles in resource management, including how they relate to the Binocs system.
+In this article, Adam Lester-George explores critical path analysis and critical chain analysis, and their roles in resource management (including how they relate to the Binocs system).

-If you already know a little bit about Binocs, you know that we provide comprehensive capacity management and resource scheduling solutions to some of the biggest players in the pharmaceutical industry, helping clients to improve on performance indicators such as planning adherence and throughput.
-But you may not know that the principles underpinning the Binocs system are informed by cutting-edge techniques developed in non-pharma fields.
+If you already know a little bit about Binocs, you know that we provide comprehensive capacity management and resource scheduling solutions to some of the biggest players in the pharmaceutical industry.
+You may also know that we help our clients to improve on laboratory performance indicators, such as planning adherence and throughput.
+But what you may not know is that the principles underpinning the Binocs system are informed by cutting-edge techniques developed in non-pharma fields.

 The modern pharma laboratory is a highly complex environment involving multiple teams, discrete specialisms, upstream dependencies, and shared resources.
 With all these moving parts, today’s standard operations are practically impossible to coordinate manually, so it is unsurprising that companies increasingly search for answers in the practices developed to help manage complicated workflows in other industries.

 From “lean principles” to “operational excellence”, the business priorities of many labs are driven by concepts that originate in the world of project management.
 Even if your day-to-day focus is on managing processes for sample manufacturing and/or quality (rather than traditional projects), project management methodologies such as critical path analysis and critical chain analysis likely apply to your work more than you realize.

 Indeed, such principles are part of the reason that Binocs is able to substantively optimize lab operations such as batch release, stability testing, clinical testing, and method validation, and provides real-time critical chain scheduling.
 The latter is all the more crucial for our clients in cell and gene therapy (CGT) production, where each patient treatment is unique, variability is high, and buffers are low and dynamic.